domenic/test262-to-mjsunit/README.md

 // !!!
 ```

-(However, there is one exception to the no-includes rule: since `Test262Error` occurences are converted into `MjsUnitAssertionError`, a single include is allowed as long as it is `Test262Error.js`.)
+(However, there is one exception to the no-includes rule: `Test262Error.js`, as noted above.)

 ### Aggregation